turdusmerula/kipartman/README.md

 Note: kipartman is still in active development phase, some functionalities may not be yet available.

+## Prerequisites

+On Ubuntu systems you need to install some packages before installing kipartman:

+  sudo apt-get install build-essential libgtk-3-dev libwebkitgtk-3.0-dev libwxgtk3.0-dev libwxgtk-media3.0-dev libwebkitgtk-dev libboost-dev

 ## Installing

 Kipartman is available through pip:

   pip install kipartman

+Note: wxPython can be quite long to install as it is built from sources

 ## Configuration